 The third approach is less common.
-It allows to specify data ownership based on organizational structures.
+It allows specifying data ownership based on organizational structures.

 In reality, the combination of these approaches can be used within one enterprise.
 The scope of the enterprise will also affect the design of roles.

 When a company designs a set of roles, the scope of the data management initiative and the company’s size should be taken into account.
 It will influence the complexity of the roles represented in the data management organizational structures.
 Assume a business unit becomes a data owner for specific data sets.
 Then, within this business unit, the ultimate accountability and corresponding responsibilities for data ownership will be split between business unit manager and staff.

 After you have analyzed all of the factors that are relevant for your company, the final step is to make the design of roles.